ahmedsharifkhan/askn/_posts/2023-11-18-jekyll-website-code.markdown

 ## To Start A New Project

+#### CSS Example:

+body {
+    font-family: Arial, sans-serif;
+    background-color: #f4f4f4;
+}

 ```
 jekyll new .
 ```

 Conflict: E:/NextJs/CodeNinja exists and is not empty.
-Ensure E:/NextJs/CodeNinja is empty or else try again with `--force` to proceed and overwrite any files.
+Ensure E:/NextJs/CodeNinja is empty or else try again with --force to proceed and overwrite any files.

 ```
 jekyll new . --force